IogaMaster/dotfiles/README.md

 cp -r systems/x86_64-linux/example/ systems/x86_64-linux/hostname
 ```

+> [!WARNING]\
-> **⚠️ Warning:** Do not use my hardware configurations they won't work with your system!
+> Do not use my hardware configurations they won't work with your system!

 Generate your config and copy the hardware configuration.